Open-Science-Tools/nd2reader/README.md

 ### Installation

 If you don't already have the packages `numpy`, `pims`, `six` and `xmltodict`, they will be installed automatically if you use the `setup.py` script.
 `nd2reader` is an order of magnitude faster in Python 3.
 I recommend using it unless you have no other choice.
+Python 2.7 and Python >= 3.4 are supported.

 ### ND2s